 My only real complaint with the rewrites of the villains is that the film never does much with them.
 Rhino is negligible as a character – only there in two major action sequences at the beginning and end.
 Jamie Foxx’s Electro gets the most amount of screen time of any of these, although even there his character is no more in depth than the sycophantic and socially adjusted nerd underdog who gains super-powers as per Jim Carrey’s Riddler in Batman Forever (1995).
 The disappointment of Electro as a character is how one-dimensional he is when you have an actor of Jamie Foxx’s calibre in the role.
 Harry Osborn gets the most substantial writing of any of the villains, although the disappointment of his Green Goblin is that he only turns up for a single scene at the end, before being dispensed with.

 For reasons not entirely clear to this author, both critics and audiences responded negatively to The Amazing Spider-Man 2 and it was regarded as a flop (despite being the twelfth highest box-office grossing film of the year).
-We then received yet another reboot of the series that goes back to Peter Parker’s high school years with Spider-Man: Homecoming (2017), featuring Tom Holland.
-Holland’s Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016).
-The upcoming Venom (2018) is a further spinoff of the Spider-Man universe.
+We then received yet another reboot of the series that went back to Peter Parker’s high school years with Spider-Man: Homecoming (2017), featuring Tom Holland, followed by Spider-Man: Far from Home (2019) and Spider-Man: No Way Home (2021).
+The latter also features a reappearance from Andrew Garfield and Jamie Foxx as Electro.
+Holland’s Spider-Man also merged with the Marvel Cinematic Universe in Captain America: Civil War (2016), Avengers: Infinity War (2018) and Avengers: Endgame (2019).
+In addition, there was also the animated Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023).
+Venom (2018) and its sequel Venom: Let There Be Carnage (2021), and Morbius (2022) were further spinoffs of the Spider-Man universe.